 In addition to land use, environmental and real estate development, Tami has experience representing both for-profit and tax-exempt organizations on a variety of issues, including formation, tax and general governance.
 She has assisted organizations with compliance matters involving the Internal Revenue Service, the Minnesota Attorney General’s office, the Minnesota Campaign Finance and Public Disclosure Board and the Federal Election Commission.
 Tami provides general counsel services to a number of for-profit and non-profit clients of varying sizes throughout the Twin Cities area, and is a frequent speaker on issues related to lobbying and corporate political involvement.

 Prior to joining the firm, Tami served as a judicial extern for Federal Magistrate Judge Jonathan Lebedoff (2003) and clerked for the Honorable Russell A. Anderson, Minnesota Supreme Court, 2003-2004.
-In addition to serving on the City Council, Tami is a member of the Columbia Heights Economic Development Authority and the Chair of the Housing and Redevelopment Authority.
-Tami is an appointed member of the Metropolitan Council’s Land Use Advisory Committee and served as a policy member of the Minneapolis Nicollet-Central Policy Advisory Committee.
+In addition to having served on the City Council, Tami was a member of the Columbia Heights Economic Development Authority and is currently the Chair of the Housing and Redevelopment Authority.
+Tami served as an appointed member of the Metropolitan Council’s Land Use Advisory Committee and served as a policy member of the Minneapolis Nicollet-Central Policy Advisory Committee.
 Tami has been recognized by her peers with honors including as a Rising Star, 2007-2012; inclusion in The Best Lawyers in America

 U.S. District Court for the District of Minnesota, 2010